zerovm/toolchain/README.md

         cd $HOME/zvm-toolchain
         make -j8

-    If something goes wrong you will need to DELETE everything (apart from zerovm and validator) in the $ZVM_PREFIX directory and only then do `make clean` and `make` (this is how the gcc toolchain works, sadly).
+    If something goes wrong you will need to *delete* everything (apart from zerovm and validator) in the $ZVM_PREFIX directory and only then do `make clean` and `make` (this is how the gcc toolchain works, sadly).

     Example of cleanup procedures: